“I usually eat an orange by just shoving it in my mouth because they’re so delicious.”

 Can you try to remember to take one mindful bite at your next meal?
-While many of us are at home with students due to school closures, try this fun activity with your students––in your virtual or hybrid classrooms, or at home.
+Try this fun, mindful activity with your students––in your virtual or hybrid classrooms, or at home.

 Take a deeper look into this lesson and access science, strategies, the Mindful Schools K-12 Curriculum, and more resources to bring mindfulness to your classroom in our 201: Mindfulness in the Classroom course.
 Mindful Schools has trained over 60,000 educators to bring mindfulness to school settings.